-- The Year 6 teacher and/or SENDCO will discuss the specific needs of your child with the SENDCO/Inclusion Manager of their secondary school. - The new school are invited to attend any reviews that we hold before your child transfers to them. - Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.
+- The Year 6 teacher and/or SENDCO will discuss the specific needs of your child with the SENDCO/Inclusion Manager of their secondary school. - The new school are invited to attend any reviews that we hold before your child transfers to them. - Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school (The above points are all reliant on Covid-19 RA).